-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise Ebert Metropolitan District's basic financial statements.
-The accompanying supplementary information as listed in the table of contents is presented for the purposes of additional analysis and is not a required part of the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
-The supplementary information on pages 29 through 31 has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion on it.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Ebert Metropolitan District's financial statements as a whole.
+The supplemental information as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the financial statements of Ebert Metropolitan District.
+This information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the financial statements taken as a whole.

+The continuing disclosure annual financial information, as listed in the table of contents, has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.